Home

 • cardiac arrhythmias

-As you probably know, the positive airway pressure is recognized as the most effective treatment for obstructive sleep apnea - if you can tolerate wearing the device.
+The continuous positive airway pressure is recognized as the most effective treatment for obstructive sleep apnea - if you can tolerate wearing the device.

 The CPAP is most useful in moderate to severe sleep apnea, and it should be the first option for severe sleep apnea treatment.